Abhinav-Nemo/CCNA-PREP/README.md

 This lab has a core layer of two Cisco 3650 layer 3 switches, three layer 2 swithces distribution layer and PCs as access layer.

+Assigned switches interface into proper vlans.
+Set the VTp domain to CCNA and for security assigned enable password and VTY password of cisco